GAP Insurance covers you for the difference between your insurer settlement and the value of your car, but do you need it?

 - You have bought your car on finance with a high rate of interest

-- You plan on paying back your car over a long period of time
+- You plan on paying back your car over a long period of time.

-Different types of Gap insurance
+Different types of GAP insurance explained

 This policy pays out enough to cover the cost of a like-for-like replacement vehicle in the event that your car is stolen or written off.
 The difference between the insurance pay-out and the cost of a new vehicle will be calculated.
 This vehicle must be the exact same model, make and specification as your car.

-Return to invoice
+Return to invoice and financial shortfall protection

 Return to value